-Raw materials and other supplies held for use in the production of finished products are not written down below cost except in cases where material prices have declined and it is estimated that the cost of the finished products will exceed their net realisable value.
+Raw materials and other supplies held for use in the production of finished products are not written down below cost except in cases where material prices have declined and it is estimated that the cost of the finished products will exceed their net realisable value vii) Cash and cash equivalents

 In case if any payment for inventory is deferred beyond normal credit terms then cost is determined by discounting the future cash flows at an interest rate determined with reference to market rates.
-The difference between the total cost and the deemed cost in such cases are recognised as interest expense over the period of funnating under the effective interest method.
+The difference between the total cost and the deemed cost in such cases are recognised as interest expense over the period of financing under the effective interest method.